erikwilson/CactusCon6/README.md

 ## Upload your Lua code

-Use ESPlorer to upload your Lua code.
+ESPlorer is the easiest way to upload your Lua code.
+Fixes and pull requests for './setup-broken' welcome.

 ## Saving a pre-built image from uploaded code